consinhu/active-directory-installation/README.md

 <p>The setup will prompt for a product key; just click "I don't have a product key".
 The next screen will ask you to select the type of operating system you want installed.
 For this page, you'll want to pick something that includes Desktop Experience or else you'll get only the command prompt when you open the server.
 Click Next.</p>

 <p>Now, you might end up with an error screen saying "Windows cannot find the Microsoft software license terms" after hitting Next.
 This issue typically arises when an installation media is selected durin the initial VM creation stage when it should be added after.
-It's just confusing because in UTM, users are required to select an ISO prior to booting the VM.
-But there's a relatively quick and easy fix.
+It's just confusing because in UTM, users are required to select an ISO prior to booting the VM, but there's a relatively quick and easy fix.
 First, in the top right corner of the VM window, find the small circle icon and eject the ISO.
 This will cause the VM to be unable to display anything, but you can add back in the ISO by right clicking on the VM in the list format after it's stopped and going to Edit > IDE drive > Browse.
 Find the file containing the installation media and select it.
-Then, repeat the last two steps and you should be able to get back to where we left off.</p>
+Then, repeat the last two steps before this paragraph and you should be able to get back to where we left off.</p>

 <p>This time after selecting the proper OS type, you should be met with a notice and license terms screen.
 Check the accept box and click Next.</p>